CPTPGenomicTranscriptomic/ShinyFlowClean/README.md

 The from root select the output directory.

-The application can crash (everything in grey, no interactivity) if your choose the wrong operating system, if you choose a directory where you haven't some rigths and others...
+The application can crash (everything in grey, no interactivity) if you choose the wrong operating system, if you choose a directory where you haven't some rigths and others...

-Experts can try others Volumes (as currentDirectory, home, etc...) but they have to use the application on local side.
+Experts can try others Volumes (as currentDirectory, home, etc...) but they have to use the application on local.

 **2. Choose your output options:**